redbadger/crux/docs/src/guide/android-apk-shrink.md

     }
 }
 ```

-just enabling this feature will break your app aa it will remove a lot of the
+Just enabling this feature will break your app as it will remove a lot of the
 shared lib we depend on, to prevent this amend the `proguard-rules.pro` file to contain
 the following